k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 ## Table Definition

-While creating or editing an LU table you can set the columns and their types, mark mandatory fields and set the default values.
+While creating or editing an LU table, you can set the columns and their types, mark mandatory fields and set the default values.

 <table width="623">
 <tbody>